dansteren/cs236-test-runner/README.md

 ##System Requirements
 This test runner was designed for Linux systems, specifically Ubuntu, but should work just fine on macs as well.
 Windows users: sorry!

+Also, the test runner checks code complexity using the pmccabe tool, and must be installed prior to use.
+If your distribution supports APT you can install pmccabe by running `sudo apt-get install pmccabe`.

 ## Get Started

 1. Open a terminal and navigate to the root of your project `cd path/to/project-files`